coastwatch-training/.github/profile/README.md

 NOAA CoastWatch distributes geospatial data (satellite and non-satellite data) and help people access and use global and regional geospatial data for ocean and coastal applications.
 Our satellite data products and services can support research, resource management, and decision-making on topics such as understanding, managing and protecting ocean and coastal resources and for assessing impacts of environmental change in ecosystems, weather, and climate.

-This NOAA CoastWatch Learning Portal Repository houses most recent CoastWatch learning resources including code samples and training moduels .
+This NOAA CoastWatch Learning Portal Repositories house most recent CoastWatch learning resources including code samples and training moduels .

+## Repositories
+**<a href="https://github.com/noaa-coastwatch/Code-Modules">Code Modules</a>** has training modules with sample codes in R and Python.

+**<a href="">Tutorials** has reading materials on How-tos? (i dont know.. just making it up)
 ## Links
 * <a href="https://umd.instructure.com/courses/1336575">CoastWatch Learning Portal</a>
 * <a href="https://coastwatch.noaa.gov/cwn/learning-portal.html">Upcoming CoastWatch trainings/classes</a>